Anduin2017/AnduinOS-Docs/Applications/Virtual-Machines/Virt-Manager/Virt-Manager.md

 # Virt Manager

+!!! tip "AnduinOS Verified App - Open Source"

+    Virt Manager is an AnduinOS verified app and it runs awesome on AnduinOS, with easy installation and automatic updates.

 Virt Manager is a graphical tool for managing virtual machines.
 It is based on libvirt and supports KVM, QEMU, Xen, and LXC.
 It is written in Python and uses GTK+ for the graphical user interface.

 To install Virt Manager on AnduinOS, you can run: